Kitakana/z_mods/README.md

 setup 2:
 mod change to chuck dFPS
-bootup time 34s loading time 35s
+bootup time 34s + 10s if use layedFS fxaa mod loading time 35s ingame loading time no change if use layeredFS mod

 FPS drop to 42 while compling, 47-48 avg

+avg 49-50fps if disable fxaa

+setup 3:
+same with setup 2, with cpu disable SMT

+50-52 fps, sees some 53, so 1-3 fps boost

 bugs:
 1. flickering before the first teleport